imApoorva36/web_sockets/README.md

-Team Embedus(by Apoorva Agrawal and Sanjeev Holla S)
+# Team Embedus(by Apoorva Agrawal and Sanjeev Holla S)

 'Using web sockets to make communication between client and server'

- A detailed report of the task :
+ ##***A detailed report of the task*** :
+ 1. In this project we have created a server and number of clients in which two-way interactive communication between         client and the server is enabled